analrest/comp423-course-notes/docs/tutorials/go-setup.md

 ### 5. We will now set up the development environment
 * Open VS Code and then File > Open Folder and find "comp423-go"
-* Next install Dev Containers extension by clicking the boxes on the left control bar and searching Dev Containers
+* Next install Dev Containers extension by clicking the boxes on the left control bar and searching "Dev Containers"
 * Now create a directory in the root of your project with a file inside by typing ```mkdir .devcontainer```
-* Then make a file in that directory called "devcontainer.json"
+* Then make a file in that directory called "devcontainer.json" by typing ```code .devcontainer/devcontainer.json```

 ### 6. Inside that .json file write
 ``` { .yaml .copy }